Tomoko Tamura

-Tomoko Tamura (田村 智子) is a Japanese politician who is the current chairwoman of the Japanese Communist Party (JCP), succeeding Kazuo Shii, who had been serving since 2000.
+Tomoko Tamura (田村 智子, Tamura Tomoko) is a Japanese politician and chairwoman of the Japanese Communist Party.
+She succeeded Kazuo Shii in 2024.
 She was a member of the House of Councillors from 2010 to 2024.

 Early life

 Tamura was born on 4 July 1965, in Komoro, Nagano Prefecture, to parents who owned a stationery shop.
-While attending Waseda University, after a series of protests and strikes against an increase in tuition, she joined the Democratic Youth League of Japan, the youth wing of the Japanese Communist Party.
+While attending Waseda University, a series of protests and strikes against an increase in tuition led her to join the Democratic Youth League of Japan.

 Political career

-After she graduated, she took full time employment with the Democratic Youth League of Japan, organizing anti-war protests and pro-peace rallies.
+After Tamura graduated, she took full-time employment with the Democratic Youth League of Japan, organizing anti-war protests and pro-peace rallies.
 From 1995, she had switched to the main Japanese Communist Party and worked as the secretary and deputy secretary respectively for House of Representative members Ikuko Ishii and Miyo Inoue.
 She ran unsuccessfully for the House of Councilors in 1998, 2001, and 2007, and for the House of Representatives in 2005.

 Tenure

-Tamura was first elected to the House of Councilors in the 2010 election, for the National party list block, and was subsequently reelected in 2016 and 2022.
+Tamura was first elected to the House of Councilors in the 2010 election, for the National party list block, and was reelected in 2016 and 2022.

 Before becoming the party's leader, she served as the vice chair of the executive committee and the chair of the policy committee.

 She criticized former Prime Minister Shinzo Abe's female cabinet picks, saying that they were performative instead of advancing women's empowerment.
 She also criticized Abe over his involvement in the cherry blossom scandal.

 Chair

 On 18 January 2024, she replaced Kazuo Shii as chair of the Japan Communist Party.
 She became the party's first female chair in history.
 Tamura was selected to replace Shii after he was caught in a scandal after expelling two members of the Japanese Communist Party who had called for the democratic election of the party's leadership by party members.
 Tamura's selection has been viewed by some as an attempt to repair the Communist Party's image in this scandal's wake.

 Tamura stood for the October 2024 House of Representatives election as the top candidate on the Communist Party list for the Tokyo proportional representation block.
 She thus automatically lost her seat in the House of Councillors when the election was officially announced.
+The party had a lackluster showing, losing 2 of its 10 seats, with voices within the JCP beginning to question Tamura's leadership.

+In the 2026 election the JCP did poorly, losing half of the seats that they held, with Tamura blaming the party's decline on there "not [being] enough time for our message to spread."
+The party ran on reducing the consumption tax to 5% before eventually abolishing it all together, and to tax the cash reserves of business.
+The JCP did not seek to join the Centrist Reform Alliance (CRA), despite having coordinated with the Constitutional Democratic Party in the prior election, due to the CRA's support for restarting nuclear power plants.